Certificate of Cloud Security Knowledge

 The most common certification we see held by CCSKs is the Certified Information Systems Security Professional® (CISSP) from (ISC)2, the most prevalent IT security certification worldwide.
 What CISSP holders have told us is that the CISSP background has been very useful in helping them study for and pass the CCSK.
 The CISSP Body of Knowledge consists of 10 domains, while CCSK has 14.
 All of the CISSP domains have an analog in the CCSK.
 What CISSPs have told us is that where we have the same domain, the CCSK builds upon the CISSP domain and provides context that is important to cloud.
 For example, when you think about encryption in cloud, the issue of key management and segmenting this from the ciphertext itself becomes more important.
 Additionally, the CCSK provides 4 domains that provide emphasis in areas critical to cloud: Security-as-a-Service, Virtualization, Portability and Interoperability, and Data Lifecycle Security.

 CCSK provides a strong educational foundation for all stakeholders in cloud computing.
 We cannot stop with what we have built and need to continue to innovate to address the challenges.
 Below is our roadmap for the CCSK program:

 CCSK Version 4.
-Our next update to the examination will be version 4 in 2015.
-In preparation for the next version, we will publish the revised body of knowledge in late 2014.
-The two most critical additions to CCSK will be Big Data (see our Big Data Research) and Mobile Security (see our to Mobile Research).
-The technologies have a high affinity with how cloud will operate in the future.
-You can begin today by reading the research we have already released in these areas and getting involved in the working groups.
+In preparation for the next version, we will publish the revised body of knowledge, CSA Security Guidance v4.0 and add a critical addition of the Cloud Controls Matrix v4.0 in 2016.
+New technologies have a high affinity with how cloud will operate in the future.
+You can begin today by reading the research we have already released and getting involved in the working groups.